Kanaderu/neural-eng/notes/week-4.md

 Instead of randomly distributing encoders around unit space, you can optimize for nonlinear transformations.
 For example, if x and y change with each other, the encoders would cluster more at 45 degrees in the space.

 ### Questions

+1. What is the cell soma?
+2. What is the optimal versus temporal filtering?
+3. What is filtering in the neural sense? (i.e. in this context)
+4. What is population and temporal coding?
-1. What is transformation?
+5. What is transformation?
     * Input stimuli -> neuron population -> neuron population -> transformed result
     * Connection between neuron populations represents a transformation
     * Ex. y = 2x ~ 2xhat
-2. What is the interpretation of the weight matrices w_ij?
+6. What is the interpretation of the weight matrices w_ij?
-3. How does the multiplication work?
+7. How does the multiplication work?
-4. What is binding?
+8. What is binding?
     * Binding of stimuli together
     * Ex. colour and object shape

+### Miscellaneous